ligolang/ligo/gitlab-pages/docs/language-basics/loops.md

 must have the type `bool * t` (not simply `t`).
 It is the boolean value that denotes whether the stopping condition has been reached.

+Here is how to compute the greatest common divisors of two natural number by means of Euclid's algorithm:

 ```cameligo group=a
 let iter (x,y : nat * nat) : bool * (nat * nat) =
   if y = 0n then false, (x,y) else true, (y, x mod y)